 9. Who can sue if my child or spouse was killed in a pedestrian accident?

-Only certain people can file a wrongful death lawsuit in California.
-Surviving family members who can file a wrongful death lawsuit include:
+In California, surviving family members who can file a wrongful death lawsuit include:

 - A spouse;